 - The Westminster Schools, Class Agent

-- Latin American Association, Past Investment Advisory Committee Member
+- Latin American Association, Investment Advisory Committee (Past)

-- Washington and Lee University Atlanta Alumni Association, Past Board Member
+- Washington and Lee University, Atlanta Alumni Association, Board of Directors (Past)

 How and why did you get into this business?

 Though I didn’t have a financial background, I wanted a career change and the timing was perfect.
 I remember nervously asking my dad about possibly working for him.
 We both thought long and hard about how it would affect our relationship (the good and the bad), and he had careful discussions with his partners.
 After four rigorous interviews, I made the cut.
 It was one of the best decisions I have ever made.
 I hope my dad feels the same way.